vivaria/edisonrul.ing/docs/source/cards/a/amazoness-fighter.md

 ### Card Rulings

-●The ●This effect is applied in Substep 4 - Damage Calculation.
+●This effect is applied in Substep 4 - Damage Calculation.
 ●The ATK of this card should be 1500 ATK (this card had 1300 ATK when first printed).
 ●If Dark Ruler Ha Des attacks Amazoness Fighter, the effect of Amazoness Fighter is still applied.
 ●When Amazoness Fighter battles Amazoness Swordswoman, the damage to Life Points is zero.